 Total Artificial Heart How Does It Work?

-The total artificial heart (TAH) replaces the lower chambers of the heart, called ventricles.
-Tubes called pneumatic drive lines run through holes in your stomach area to connect the TAH to a machine, called a driver, that sits outside your body.
-The TAH then pumps blood through the heart’s major artery to the lungs and the rest of the body.
+The total artificial heart replaces the lower chambers of the heart, called ventricles.
+Tubes called pneumatic drive lines run through holes in the stomach area to connect the total artificial heart pump to a machine outside the body called a driver.
+The total artificial heart then pumps blood through the major to the lungs and the rest of the body.